 The Environment Program works to solve long-term environmental challenges that threaten the next generation in the Great Lakes region.
 The program has two focus areas: Climate Solutions and Great Lakes & Drinking Water.

 The Climate Solutions focus area supports efforts to put Joyce states on a path to achieve just, equitable, carbon-free electric power systems by 2040.
-This includes work to secure long-term state commitments to transition to carbon-free electricity; achieve full implementation of near- term state energy efficiency and renewable energy policies; and support policy innovation to achieve complete, equitable decarbonization that closes the gap between the reductions that can be driven by current clean energy policies and 100 percent decarbonization.
+This includes work to secure long-term state commitments to transition to carbon-free electricity; achieve full implementation of near-term state energy efficiency and renewable energy policies while maximizing clean energy deployment enabled by increased federal funding; and support policy innovation to achieve complete, equitable decarbonization that closes the gap between the reductions that can be driven by current clean energy policies and 100 percent decarbonization.

 Grants in this focus area support work across the Joyce grantmaking continuum, strongly emphasizing state policy advocacy and implementation.
 Projects in Illinois, Michigan and Minnesota receive the most support, with lesser funding available for work in Ohio and Wisconsin and for efforts at the regional level in the Great Lakes/Upper Midwest.